 We wish to ensure that photography and video footage used within cricket is undertaken appropriately

-Parents should not be prevented from taking pictures of, or filming their own children.
-These are normal family practises and help mark milestones in a child’s life.
-Please let a Coach or Team Manager know if you are intending to use photographic or videoing equipment during a training session or match.
+Parents should not be prevented from taking pictures of or filming their own children.
+These are normal family practices and help mark milestones in a child’s life.
+Please let a Coach or Team Manager know if you are intending to use photographic or video equipment during a training session or match.

 If you have any concerns regarding inappropriate or intrusive photography, it should be reported to the Club Welfare Officer and recorded in the same manner as any other child protection concern.